asantagata/fruit-ui/docs/md/core/index.md

 ## What is FRUIT?

 FRUIT is a lightweight, zero-dependency UI framework written in JavaScript for JavaScript apps.
-It uses nested JavaScript objects to represent DOM elements, i.e.,
+It uses nested objects to represent DOM elements, i.e.,

 ```{fun}
 import { appendChild } from '@fruit-ui/core';